jackctra/plex_for_music/README.md

 - PlexExportRatingA-Z: The script copies the user ratings of individual tracks in plex to the tags of mp3 and flac files, uses an album by album approach
 - PlexExportRecentRatings: The script copies the user ratings of individual tracks in plex to the tags of mp3 and flac files, uses a time based approach

- 4. Plex Meta Manager configs
+ # 4. Plex Meta Manager configs
  - overlays; I like that the album covers in plex and plexamp show which codec (mp3 or flac) was used to encode the album tracks.
 Looks good too.
 That is achieved with the overlays-function in Plex Meta  Manager.
-Configs for use in PMM will come in here.